Ken Anderson (quarterback): Professional career

-In 1976, Anderson's Bengals won nine of their first eleven games, but the wheels fell off shortly after with them losing all but one of their next three, which included two losses to the Pittsburgh Steelers, for which the division rival slipped by with a spot due to tiebreakers while the Bengals stayed home.
+In 1976, Anderson's Bengals won nine of their first eleven games, but the wheels fell off shortly after with them losing two of their next three, which included two losses to the Pittsburgh Steelers, for which the division rival slipped by with a spot due to tiebreakers while the Bengals stayed home.
 Despite this, Anderson had a Pro Bowl caliber year, throwing for 2,367 yards with nineteen touchdowns and fourteen interceptions for a 10–4 record, although his passer rating and completion percentage all dropped considerably.
 Anderson and the Bengals regressed in 1977.
 He went 7–6 as a starter (Reaves played and won his only start), throwing for 2,145 yards with eleven touchdowns and interceptions, but the Bengals still had a chance to make the postseason on the final week.
-Needing to beat the Houston Oilers, Anderson threw 8-of-23 for 97 yards and one touchdown while being tackled for a safety in an ugly game where the two teams combined for five fumbles and the Oilers won 21–16 to keep the Bengals out.
+Needing to beat the Houston Oilers, Anderson threw 8-of-23 for 97 yards and one touchdown while being tackled for a safety in an ugly game where the two teams combined for five fumbles and the Oilers won 21–16 to keep the Bengals out of the playoffs.

-In 1978, the wheels fell all the way off for Cincinnati.
-Anderson broke a bone in his right hand, and he did not play in the first four games.
+In 1978, Anderson broke a bone in his right hand, and he did not play in the first four games.
 The Bengals lost all four with Reaves as quarterback, and Johnson quit as coach after an 0–5 start.
-Anderson went 4-8 as quarterback, but he passed for 2,219 yards with ten touchdowns and 22 interceptions (a career high).
-In the 1979 season, Anderson proved a middling influence in a middling team.
-He went 4-11 as a starter while throwing for 2,340 yards with sixteen touchdowns and ten interceptions while leading the league in 46 sacks.
-Anderson went 5-7 as a starter in 1980 with 1,778 yards passing, which was the least he threw as a primary starter.
+Anderson went 4–8 as quarterback, but he passed for 2,219 yards with ten touchdowns and 22 interceptions (a career high).
+In the 1979 season, Anderson went 4–11 as a starter while throwing for 2,340 yards with sixteen touchdowns and ten interceptions while leading the league with 46 sacks.
+Anderson went 5–7 as a starter in 1980 with 1,778 yards passing, which was the least he threw as a primary starter.
 He had just six touchdowns to go with thirteen interceptions.